Matter effects on flavor transitions of high-energy astrophysical neutrinos based on typical propagation schemes: FTMs based on typical propagation schemes

-Let us introduce the fifth decoherence scheme which is applied in the case that the electron density is constant.
-The decoherence is obtained by the integral of the oscillation probability over the whole propagation path, i.e.\cite{51},
+As a comparison, in this paper we also consider another scheme where the electron density is constant in matter.
+The effective decoherence of neutrinos is obtained from the integral of the oscillation probability over the whole propagation path, i.e.\cite{51},

 with